-The decision of the UK to leave the European Union has been described as the biggest challenge facing Britain since World War II.
+The decision of the United Kingdom to leave the European Union has been described as the biggest change facing the country since World War II.

-As for every firm in the UK, Brexit throws up a raft of questions for tech companies about how Britain's departure from the EU will change the way they do business.
+For every firm in the UK, Brexit throws up a raft of questions for tech companies and tech workers about how the country's departure from the EU will change the way they do business.

 What is Brexit?

-The Brexit process was triggered by a referendum on the UK's continued EU membership in June 2016, in which 51.9% of those who voted backed leaving the EU.
+The Brexit process was triggered by a referendum on the United Kingdom's continued EU membership in June 2016, in which 51.9% of those who voted backed leaving the EU.

 SEE: The Brexit dilemma: Will London's start-ups stay or go?
 (TechRepublic cover story)

 Negotiations between the UK and the EU over the terms of departure began in earnest on 19 June 2017, about one year after the referendum.
-These meetings focused primarily on three core issues that need to be settled before the UK leaves: what will happen to EU foreign nationals already living in the UK, how much the UK should pay the EU to settle prior financial commitments, and how to avoid putting a hard border in place between Northern Ireland and Ireland.
+This focused on three basic issues: what will happen to EU foreign nationals already living in the UK, how much the UK should pay the EU to settle prior financial commitments, and how to avoid putting a hard border in place between Northern Ireland and Ireland.

 - Brexit: 5 ways the UK leaving the EU will affect tech firms

 - Brexit and tech: Three scenarios from alright to awful (ZDNet)